Meet our dedicated After School Discovery Staff

 Kristyna “Krisia” Keenan has been with ASD since 2006.

-She has a varied background of work and life experiences, which has prepared her for her position as Site Administrator at Michigan Primary for Discovery Cove, AACS Elementary Campus.
+She has a varied background of work and life experiences, which has prepared her for her position as Site Administrator at Huron Primary for Discovery Cove, AACS Elementary Campus.

 Krisia brightens each day with her smile along with her appreciation and encouragement to all she works with.
 Her artistry skills make her one of the student’s favorite enrichment classes, but she brings her passion for children and learning to all the programs at Discovery Cove.
 As one of her former workmates expressed: “Krisia has a wonderful rapport with children, demonstrating a friendly and encouraging manner.
 I see smiling faces of children who are feeling proud and successful about their accomplishments because Krisia has opened up the world of art to them in such a wonderful way.”